Jaredslocker21/love_massages_pp3/README.md

 ### Purpose:
 1. Gives Loves Massages Administration a Booking application to share with their members.
 Store data from their user and directly updates to a Google Document where the administration can follow up with their members.

-2. Allows current members to create their booking for a free massage by adding their name, selecting their type of Therapy.
-Their Therapist, and printing out a confirmation.
+2. Allows current members to create their booking for a free massage by adding their name, selecting their type of Therapy, their Therapist, and printing out a confirmation.

 3. The user experience of the administration is to gather data from their current members.
 Name, therapy and therapist selections to create a booking for their members and back-end administration to follow up.

-To add function more Therapist's and Therapies can be added to the list's.
-Automatically adding them as a list item 1-4 or 5 or removing a list item will automatically shorten the displayed list.
+To add function, the algorith adds more Therapist's and Therapies Automatically adding them as a list item 1-4 or 5 or removing a list item will automatically shorten the displayed list.

 # Flow chart of the program functions